templeofeiriu/templeofeiriu.github.io/static/src/content/blog/index.md

 ​

-If you would like further information on these or to be kept informed of upcoming events please contact us @ [templeeiriu@gmail.com](mailto://templeeiriu@gmail.com)
+If you would like further information on these or to be kept informed of upcoming events please contact us @ [templeeiriu@gmail.com](mailto://templeeiriu@gmail.com)  or [via online form](/contact-us)